WEBSERV: A Full-Stack and RL-Ready Web Environment for Training Web Agents at Scale: Limitations

 \section{Limitations}

-While \projectname provides a scalable and efficient environment for training and evaluating RL-based web agents, it has several limitations that open avenues for future work.
+While \projectname provides a scalable and efficient environment for training and evaluating RL-based Web Agents, it has several limitations that open avenues for future work.

-First, our current design assumes text-only agents that operate on a stripped DOM representation.
-Visual signals are limited to metadata such as cursor styles, but agents cannot directly perceive the rendered page.
-As a result, tasks that require reasoning about spatial layout, color, images, or other visual modalities remain unsupported.
-Extending the environment with pixel-based or multimodal observations would allow agents to leverage visual context alongside structured DOM information.
-Second, although our parser produces a compact and semantically enriched HTML observation, it does not retain visual layout cues.
-For example, when items are arranged in a grid, the observation exposes them as a flat list without indicating how many items appear per row or whether line wraps occur.
+First, in text-only mode, although our parser produces a compact and semantically enriched HTML observation, as with all text-only environments, it does not retain visual \textit{layout} cues.
+For example, when items are arranged in a grid, the observation exposes them as a flat list without indicating column-level layout information.
 This omission simplifies the representation but removes structural signals that humans rely on to reason about grouping, alignment, and spatial organization.

+Second, this work primarily focuses on the design of a scalable and robust RL environment for Web Agents, rather than on improving RL algorithm performance itself.
+We leave the design of more effective RL algorithms tailored to web agent scenarios as future work.

+Finally, we do not conduct large-scale experiments on real, production websites beyond lab-controlled environments.
+This limitation is due to company legal constraints, which prevent automated interaction with live commercial platforms at scale because of Terms of Service restrictions.
+We fully acknowledge the importance of real-world evaluation and note that this limitation of existing benchmarks is a key motivation behind the design of \projectname.
+Unlike prior environments that rely on per-site configuration or site-specific signals such as accessibility trees, \projectname is built with generalization as a core design goal and requires no site-specific customization.
+Through its browser-level execution and parsing pipeline, it can robustly handle real-world behaviors such as pop-ups, loading delays, dynamic content, and timeouts.
+We hope future work, with proper legal approval, can further investigate the generalizability of agents trained in \projectname to real-world websites under realistic deployment conditions.